Coddo621/DnD-Archive/README.md

 # DnD-Archive
-Archive for easier sync with campaign Md editing
+## Archive for easier sync with campaign Md editing
+Feel free to use it for your own campaigns